 B. I want to finish school and get a good job.

-ESl textbooks often have survey type activities.
-Like mingling with your fellow students and find someone who can drive a car, or could read at age 4, etc, etc. The book often does not leave space for a follow-up question.
+ESL/EFL textbooks often have survey type activities.
+For example, mingling with your fellow students and find someone who can drive a car, or could read at age 4, etc, etc. The book often does not leave space for a follow-up question.
 When this is the case, I will make up my own worksheets with a column for “one more ?”